ukez15/nordix-nephio/tutorials/starting-with-porch/README.md

 >   name: edge1
 ```

-Render the package, this configures the `rootsync.yaml` file in the Kpt package:
+Render the package.
+This configures the `rootsync.yaml` file in the Kpt package:
 ```
 kpt fn render rootsync
 ```